bgoonz/gists-revamp/_CURRENT/c64ba054/implementing-undo-history.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This implementation isn't usable because it leaves out three important questions:
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>This implementation isn’t usable because it leaves out three important questions:

 -   Where do we get the initial `present` state from?
-We don't seem to know it beforehand.
+We don’t seem to know it beforehand.
 -   Where do we react to the external actions to save the `present` to the `past`?
 -   How do we actually delegate the control over the `present` state to a custom reducer?

-It seems that reducer isn't the right abstraction, but we're very close.
+It seems that reducer isn’t the right abstraction, but we’re very close.

 ### <span id="meet-reducer-enhancers" class="anchor enhancedAnchor_2LWZ"></span>Meet Reducer Enhancers<a href="#meet-reducer-enhancers" class="hash-link" title="Direct link to heading">#</a>

 You might be familiar with [higher order functions](../../en.wikipedia.org/wiki/Higher-order_function.html).
 If you use React, you might be familiar with [higher order components](../../medium.com/%40dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750.html).
 Here is a variation on the same pattern, applied to reducers.

-A _reducer enhancer_ (or a _higher order reducer_) is a function that takes a reducer, and returns a new reducer that is able to handle new actions, or to hold more state, delegating control to the inner reducer for the actions it doesn't understand.
-This isn't a new pattern—technically, [`combineReducers()`](../api/combinereducers.html) is also a reducer enhancer because it takes reducers and returns a new reducer.
+A *reducer enhancer* (or a *higher order reducer*) is a function that takes a reducer, and returns a new reducer that is able to handle new actions, or to hold more state, delegating control to the inner reducer for the actions it doesn’t understand.
+This isn’t a new pattern—technically, [`combineReducers()`](../api/combinereducers.html) is also a reducer enhancer because it takes reducers and returns a new reducer.

-A reducer enhancer that doesn't do anything looks like this:
+A reducer enhancer that doesn’t do anything looks like this:

 <span class="token keyword" style="color: #f92672">function</span><span class="token plain"> </span><span class="token function" style="color: #e6d874">doNothingWith</span><span class="token punctuation" style="color: #f8f8f2">(</span><span class="token parameter">reducer</span><span class="token punctuation" style="color: #f8f8f2">)</span><span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">{</span><span class="token plain"></span>